Vaccines and People with HIV

 Can HIV Affect How Well a Vaccine Works?

 Yes.
 HIV can weaken your body’s immune response to a vaccine, making the vaccine less effective.
-In general, vaccines work best when your CD4 count is above 200 copies/mm3.
+In general, vaccines work best when your CD4 count is above 200 cells/mm3.

 Also, by stimulating your immune system, vaccines may cause your HIV viral load to increase temporarily.